Creative company secures government contracts to grow business

 While business was going well, Casillas wanted to try and break into a new arena, so she reached out to the Florida Procurement Technical Assistance Center (PTAC) at Pinellas County Economic Development (PCED) for guidance in growing her woman-owned business in the government contracting industry.
 The Florida PTAC is offered through a partnership between the Florida SBDC Network and the Defense Logistics Agency.

-Cowart helped Casillas formulate a Capabilities Statement that could be used to give prospective vendors a snapshot of her company.
-She said she was able to secure her biggest client, Moffitt Cancer Center, with help from Cowart.
+Goodloe helped Casillas formulate a Capabilities Statement that could be used to give prospective vendors a snapshot of her company.
+She said she was able to secure her biggest client, Moffitt Cancer Center, with help from Goodloe.

 “That was a huge feat for us,” Casillas said.
 “Yolanda was amazing in helping us get to the right person, and to at least get our foot in the door.
 From there, we were able to meet a lot of wonderful people to continue that relationship.”

-Casillas says her business has tripled since she’s started working with Cowart and the Florida PTAC at PCED.
-Beyond helping Casillas secure her first government contracts, Cowart also stresses the importance of networking in the industry.
+Casillas says her business has tripled since she’s started working with Goodloe and the Florida PTAC at PCED.
+Beyond helping Casillas secure her first government contracts, Goodloe also stresses the importance of networking in the industry.
 Casillas counts this as one of her biggest successes to date.

 “My biggest success so far in catapulting our business is of course the relationships that we’ve been able to build through getting out and networking and connecting,” she said.
 “A lot of times projects come and go but those relationships are there for a while.
 You never know what will come in the future.”